 Because Pacifica was directly involved in the decision and the source of the gifts to Respondent, it is presumed that it was reasonably foreseeable that the governmental decision would have a material financial effect on Pacifica if, at the time of the governmental decision, it was reasonably foreseeable that the governmental decision would have any financial effect on Pacifica.
 (Regulation 18705.4, subd. (a).)
 It was reasonably foreseeable that the governmental decision would have a financial effect on Pacifica because the governmental decision was to award Pacifica a \$1,851,000 contract.
 Consequently, it was reasonably foreseeable that the governmental decision would have a material financial effect on Pacifica.
 (Id.)

-Therefore Respondent, by recommending that the Water District award a \$1,851,000 contract to Pacifica, violated Section 87100.
+Therefore Respondent, by voting to award Pacifica a \$1,851,000 contract, violated Section 87100.